Patrick Michel: Media

 He actively contributes to public outreach and is regularly solicited by various media to participate in French TV shows, radio shows and magazine interviews, and to contribute to the writing of papers in popular journals on topics related to small celestial body hazards, space missions and planetary formation (cf. external links).

 Michel is the lead editor of the book Asteroids IV published in 2015 by the University of Arizona Press.

+In 2023, he is also the author in French of an outreach science book called "A la rencontre des astéroïdes : missions spatiales et défense de la planète" that can be translated into "Encountering asteroids: space missions and defending the planet".

+Since 2024, he is contributing to a French podcast called Astroroches, discussing topics related to the little bodies, like their properties, their role in the history of the Solar System, planetary defence, and the space missions dedicated to them.

 Awards

 In 2006 he received the "Young Researcher" prize from the French Society of Astronomy and Astrophysics.

 In 2012, he was awarded the Carl Sagan Medal from the American Astronomical Society.

 In 2013 he was awarded the International Prize Paolo Farinella in Planetary Science from the University of Pisa in recognition of his work on the collisional process.

-Asteroid (7561) PatrickMichel was named in his honour by the IAU.
+Asteroid (7561) PatrickMichel was named in his honour by the International Astronomical Union (IAU).